tableflip/prepost/README.md

 #### `post(func, postFunc [, postFunc1, postFunc2, ...])`

 * `func` - function to call and pass return value to `postFunc`
-* `postFunc` - function to call after `func`.
+* `postFunc` - function (or array of functions) to call after `func`.
 It is passed the return value as it's first argument.
 If `func` returns a promise, this is first resolved before `postFunc` is called. `preFunc` should return the altered return value from `func` **or** a promise that resolves to the return value.
 * `postFunc1, postFunc2, ...` - other functions to call in series after `func`.
 The altered return value from `postFunc` is passed to `postFunc1` and so on.

 Returns a function that when called will call all the post-functions in order after calling `func`.